lj020326/vm-templates/README.md

 # Dettonville Packer Builds

 This project contains the Packer build configurations for all of Dettonville Boxes.
 Each box builds a minimal base box for use with Vsphere.
-Available boxes include:

 You can also fork this repository and customize a build configuration with your own Ansible roles and playbooks to build a fully custom box using Packer.